-Hypothyroidism, a condition in which the thyroid gland does not produce enough key hormones, has been estimated to effect more than 10% of the world’s population.
-Individuals suffering from hypothyroidism may not even know it.
+Hypothyroidism is a condition in which the thyroid gland does not produce enough key hormones.
+It is estimated to affect over 20 million Americans, over half of which are completely unaware.
 Early symptoms can be mild and general, such as depression, weight gain, and elevated cholesterol.
 Women may specifically experience infertility.
 More advanced symptoms include goiter (a swelling of the thyroid) and low blood pressure.
 Men may experience reduced libido as a result of lower testosterone levels.

 All of these symptoms result from the hormonal imbalances created by improper thyroid function.
-The most common cause is iodine deficiency, although genetics, certain medications, pregnancy, exposure to radiation, smoking, alcohol and stress have also been associated with the condition.
-While many causes have been identified, again, the most common reason is simply not getting enough iodine.
+The most common cause is iodine deficiency, although genetics, certain medications, pregnancy, exposure to radiation, smoking, alcohol and stress have also been associated with the condition and/or its symptoms.[11, 12] While many causes have been identified, again, the most common reason is simply not getting enough iodine.

 How Does Iodine Deficiency Causes Hypothyroidism?